 - An insured or prospective insured must not become entitled to a tax benefit as a result of the contribution.

-- An insured or prospective insured cannot influence selection of the person that receives benefits from the organization; and
+- An insured or prospective insured cannot influence selection of the person that receives benefits from the organization.

-1. An insurance producer donates a portion of their commission earnings to a charity in the name of the insured who purchased insurance through them.
+1. A insurance producer donates their commission to a charity in the name of someone they sold insurance to.

 This is not permitted.